yiisoft/yii2/docs/guide/structure-extensions.md

 Your class namespaces should start with `vendorName\extensionName`, where `extensionName` is similar to the project name in the package name except that it should not contain the `yii2-` prefix.
-For example, for the `yiisoft/yii2-imagine` extension, we use `yii\imagine` as the namespace its classes.
+For example, for the `yiisoft/yii2-imagine` extension, we use `yii\imagine` as the namespace for its classes.

 Do not use `yii`, `yii2` or `yiisoft` as vendor name.
 These names are reserved for use by the Yii core code.